MadhavanAR/ai-system-design-chatgpt-1m/CONTRIBUTING.md

-# Contributing to AI System Design — ChatGPT at 1M Users
+# Contributing to AI System Design - ChatGPT at 1M Users

 Thank you for your interest in contributing to this open-source reference implementation and system-design case study.
-We welcome contributions that improve correctness, documentation, clarity, test coverage, and developer ergonomics.
+We welcome contributions that improve correctness, documentation, clarity, test coverage and developer ergonomics.

 ---